centricular/gstcefsrc/README.md

 - `CEF_BUILDS_HOMEPAGE_URL` allows to configure the URL of the website hosting CEF binaries.
 Default is https://cef-builds.spotifycdn.com

+### Third-party CEF builds

+The official CEF builds hosted by Spotify do not support patent-encumbered codecs such as H.264.
+If that is a feature you need in your project or for some reason you need to customize the Chromium build flags, you need to rebuild CEF yourself.
+Thankfully at least two projects can help you with that daunting task:

+- https://github.com/reinismu/cefbuild : Docker to build cef with all codecs
+- https://github.com/philn/cef-build-box : Semi-automatic and reproducible CEF build

 ## Run

 The element can then be tested with: